andrewmoody96/andrewmoody96/README.md

 What I've Been Working On
 ------
-  - [Chocolate In Your Pocket](https://github.com/andrewmoody96/ciyp) A site for my band, Chocolate In Your Pocket.
+  - [Chocolate In Your Pocket](https://github.com/andrewmoody96/ciyp) A site for my band, Chocolate In Your Pocket Built using React, NodeJS/Express, TailwindCSS, & MongoDB Atlas.
+  - [Echoes of Despair](https://github.com/justinhymer/EchoesWebsite), a site for an upcoming project by [@justinhymer](https://github.com/justinhymer).
   - [Dive Buddy](https://github.com/P3-sharkBait/diveBuddy), a dive computer application with a social network for those who love to scuba dive.
 Building this in Remix with [@Tward9](https://github.com/Tward9).
-  - [zZSR Bingo!](https://github.com/andrewmoody96/csrBingo), a BINGO! game to share with co-workers.

 More About Me
 ------